Disney’s California Adventure

 Currently no parades at California Adventure.

-Final thoughts on the Disney’s California Adventure
+Final thoughts on Disney’s California Adventure

-Disney’s California Adventure has made great strides in recent years with new attractions and lands and now rivals the original park in the breadth of things to experience.
+Disney’s California Adventure has made great strides in recent years with new attractions and lands, and now rivals the original park in the breadth of things to experience.

 More on Disneyland’s Theme Parks:

-- Disney Military Tickets – Your Start to Finish Guide
+- Disneyland Military Tickets Guide

-- Technology Overview Page
+- Disneyland Hotel Overview

 Leave a Reply